lcpowers/OrganicsPesticideUse_repo/README.md

-Will update README ASAP
+Will update README soon after August 19th

-organics_repo file structure
+File structure

-**All file pathways are relative to the inside of the Rmarkdown folder **
+**All file pathways are relative to the inside of the Rmarkdown folder**

 #### R
-  This folder contains 4 .R documents/scripts that contain functions used on RMD files.
-The numerical prefix corresponds to the numerical prefix of the RMD document in which it is used
+  This folder contains documents/scripts with functions used on RMD files.
+The numerical prefix corresponds to the numerical prefix of the RMD document in which the functions are used

 #### R_input
   This folder contains input files.
-It is too big to load onto and store on GitHub, but is in a zip folder on Google Drive
+With the appropriate initial input files, additional files will be stored in this folder as one works through the code.

 #### R_output
   Folder that output files are written to.
-These also serve as input files as they are created.
-The folder should intiate automatically as you run through the RMD
+Many of these also serve as input files as they are created.
+The folder should intiate automatically as you run through the code

 #### Rmarkdown
   This contains all the Rmarkdown files.
 The numerical prefix indicates the order in which to use these (and also the .R file that is sourced, if any)